Attorney Explains Dividing Real Estate in a Chester County Divorce

 Dividing a family home and any other real estate your family accumulated during a marriage is a stressful process.
 You have to calculate the value of your real estate, determine if you can afford it post-divorce, and ensure that all financial obligations are properly assigned.

 Rather than going through this process alone, speak to a Chester County divorce attorney at the Law Offices of Sheryl R. Rentz, P.C.
 Since 1992, our firm has served families throughout Chester County and helped them during their divorces.
 Our legal team can review your situation in a free, confidential case evaluation and work with you to find a positive solution.
-Call us toll-free at (866) 290-9292 today.
+Call us at (610) 645-0100 today.